Nordictrack RW500 vs RW900: Which Rower Should You Choose? Which Is Better?

 Now, affordability and value are two very different things.

 Here’s the thing.
-You are going to be spending countless hours on your rowing machine.
+You are going to be spending countless hours on your rowing machine, and if you're to reap all the benefits of indoor rowing, you need nothing short of the best.

 The difference in the screens may seem like a small distinction between the rowers, but let me tell you—it makes a huge difference in terms of the quality of your experience.